orefalo/g2/README.md

 ###Windows:

-Git is not a prerequisit on windows as the installer comes bundled with it.
+Git is not a prerequisit on Windows as the installer comes bundled with it.

 Please download the Windows native installer from [this link](https://github.com/orefalo/g2/downloads).